matuteiglesias/journal/content/Business/2024-12-21_Comprehensive_Financial_Scenario_Analysis_and_Stra.md

 ### Achievements
 - Developed a comprehensive understanding of financial scenarios and their impacts.
 - Created actionable strategies for financial recovery and growth.
-- Implemented dynamic scenario modeling in Google Sheets for better visualization.
+- Implemented dynamic scenario modeling in Google Sheets for better [[visualization]].

 ### Pending Tasks
 - Further refinement of financial statement structures for enhanced clarity and usability.